-‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding-Will They Have Their Happily Ever After?
+‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding — Will They Have Their Happily Ever After?

 Hear ye!
 Hear ye!
 Once Upon a Time has cordially invited TV viewers to the nuptials of Killian Jones and Emma Swan on May 7, 2017.
 The two Storybrooke characters are finally getting hitched after a somewhat torrid relationship in which they have battled plenty of evil along the way, and that includes the previous death of the groom.
 However, they found a way to overcome all of that and are about to marry.
-Details are slowly emerging on the wedding of the season, and it looks like it will be quite a fairy tale ending to an epic romance.
+Details are slowly emerging about the wedding of the season, and it looks like it will be quite a fairy-tale ending to an epic romance.

 Now that Killian has hooked the savior into becoming his wife, they can finally live happily ever after.
-The big day is coming up shortly and Entertainment Tonight was able to nab a few details on the upcoming wedding, which also happens to be a musical episode.
+The big day is coming up shortly, and Entertainment Tonight was able to nab a few details on the upcoming wedding, which also happens to be a musical episode.
 Once Upon a Time fans may have thought that something will stop these two from getting hitched, but it sounds like they will become husband and wife before the final battle begins.

 There’s only one episode left before the #OnceUponAMusical wedding #Oncers having been waiting for! pic.twitter.com/ywSTi28xBo